gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

-# Deploy a Gardenlet Manually
+# Deploy a gardenlet Manually

 Manually deploying a gardenlet is required in the following cases: